2dv514/syllabus/lectures/03_patterns/slides.md

   * accounts
 * should be used in CI and CD

+Note:
+In an ideal world, automation means you can trust that every new server was built without flaws

 ---
 ## Patterns for server templates
 * A starting point for a new server
 * Build new servers consistently and repeatably
-* Process of building a server template should be:
+* Ideal process of building a server template should be:
   * repeatable
   * transparent
   * self-documenting
   * self-testing
 * Stock Template or do it yourself?

+Note:
+The process and tooling for this should follow the **principles of infrastructure as code**<br />
+Many OS vendors and cloud services provide prepackaged

 --